dav1dchang/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain what a token is used for.

+Tokens are for security.
+They are stored on the client-side and the server reads the token and makes decisions for data transfer based on the client's permission.
+It essentially allows access to protected resources that require authentication.

 2. What steps can you take in your web apps to keep your data secure?

+Ensure that you have protected routes as well as the use of tokens to authorize users.

 3. Describe how web servers work.

+Web servers require a physical computer that stores the code for a website as well as a program that tells the server what to do.
+When the user requests a page, the program/code tells the server what information to provide to the user.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create - Post

+Read - Get

+Update - Put

+Delete - Delete

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.